The-Data-for-Children-Collaborative/noral-tech-research/datacollection/001-data-collection-requirements.md

-# Requirments for the data collection tools
+# Requirements for the data collection tools

+## Context
+This document contains requirements for the data collection tools.
+The data collected will be used to understand the child poverty related attainment gap.

 ## Methods of collecting
 1. Establish a timeframe to collect short term and long term data.